Nusiq/brfunctions/README.md

 # How to use it?
 ## Project file
 The project file is a JSON file which tells the MCEdit filter which files should be used to place down commandblocks and where to place them.
+If there is a conflict between options selected in MCEdit filter and the selected project file, options in project file are always more important.
 It can be written in two different ways.
 #### The first way - the object with information about the area to edit and the list of files to use:
 Example:
 ```